dramantsevich/com.expertsoft.luch/README.md

 5. Verify if the cart is empty

-ID:Product test 2-4.User twice enter product page and add product to cart, then verify total price 1.Repeat steps on Product test 2-1 with "/en/kollektsii/defender/77431556/" 2.Repeat steps on Product test 2-1 with "/en/kollektsii/obratnyy-khod/272081648/" 3.Verify the total price is sum price of both product's
+ID:Product test 2-4.User twice enter product page and add product to cart, then verify total price
+1. Repeat steps on Product test 2-1 with "/en/kollektsii/defender/77431556/"
+2. Repeat steps on Product test 2-1 with "/en/kollektsii/obratnyy-khod/272081648/"
+3. Verify the total price is sum price of both product's

 ID:Order test 3-1.User order a product is correctly